 Parties proceeding to a court order are generally required to provide a valuation to the court along with specified information.
-For more information, visit familycourt.gov.au Your legal representative will be able to advise on the relevant requirements.
+Your legal representative will be able to advise on the relevant requirements.

 Under the Family Law Rules 2004 a proposed court order must be sent to us for assessment.
 The Family Law Rules give CSC 28 days to consider the proposed court order and to make a decision whether or not to participate in the court proceedings.
-Contact details for this part of the process are on page 17.
+Contact details for this part of the process are on page 32.
 In most cases, CSC will not want to be involved in the proceedings.
-However, there may be some cases (e.g. if the proposed order seeks a release of a benefit at a time that is inconsistent with CSS's governing legislation) in which CSC will need to be involved.
+However, there may be some cases (if the proposed order seeks a release of a benefit at a time that is inconsistent with PSS's governing legislation) in which CSC will need to be involved.